7 Reasons to Start Drinking Cannabis Tea

 Now, modern research has given us a much better idea of how it can improve our health.

-#1) Reduces Chronic Pain
+#1) Reduce Chronic Pain

-The active ingredients in the plant are absorbed through the digestive track and liver.
+When you ingest a cannabis drink, the active ingredients in the plant are absorbed through the digestive track and liver.

 Instead of dosing several times throughout the day, one cup of tea provides extended pain relief.

-#2) Alleviates Anxiety and Depression
+#2) Relieve Anxiety and Depression

 Globally, it is estimated that 350 million people suffer from depression.
 And one out of every thirteen people worldwide is affected by anxiety.

 Cannabis contains antioxidants that help repair cells and protect DNA from damage.
 It also happens to be a potent anti-inflammatory, which can help with brain swelling.

-By reducing inflammation, cannabis allows the brain to heal itself and overcome damage from stress.
+By reducing inflammation, cannabis helps the brain to heal itself and overcome damage from stress.